Easy-to-read medicine information about pregabalin – what it is, how to take it safely and possible side effects.

 How to take pregabalin

-- Limit or avoid alcohol while taking pregabalin.
-Taking pregabalin and alcohol can make your more sleepy, drowsy or dizzy.
+- Limit or avoid alcohol while taking pregabalin: Taking pregabalin and alcohol can make you more sleepy, drowsy or dizzy and increase your risk of falls.

-- If you forget to take your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the amount.
+- Missed dose: If you forget to take your dose, take it as soon as you remember that day.
+But if it is nearly time (within 4 hours) for your next dose, just take the next dose at the right time.
+Do not take double the dose.

-- If you are taking pregabalin for pain, it does not relieve pain immediately – it may take a few days before you start noticing a reduction in pain.
+- Pain relief is not immediate: If you are taking pregabalin for pain, it does not relieve pain immediately.
+It may take a few days before you feel less pain.

-- If you think pregabalin is not working for you, do not stop taking it suddenly; speak to your doctor or nurse before stopping.
-It is usually best to stop taking pregabalin slowly to avoid side effects.
+- Keep taking pregabalin regularly: If you think pregabalin is not working for you, do not stop taking it suddenly.
+Stopping treatment suddenly can cause side effects.
+Speak to your doctor or nurse before stopping.
+It is usually best to stop pregabalin slowly.

 Precautions – before starting pregabalin